Team Scott

 Read More

 The things Amelia loves most in the world are people, food, and travel.
 That curiosity has led her across the world, from the Serengeti desert to Machu Picchu, meeting great people and learning about different cultures.
 Hospitality has always been the industry for her.
-It has allowed her to embrace the adventurous lifestyle and learning about her interests as a bonus.
+It has allowed her to embrace the adventurous lifestyle and pursuing her interests as a bonus.
 Growing up in Ontario, she received a Bachelor of Commerce from the University of Guelph in Hospitality and Tourism Management and from there she’s had the opportunity to work at some of the highest rated hotels and restaurants in the country.
-Currently, Amelia lives near White Fox, SK with her little family whom you may recognize around the island (both the tallest member of our team and the smallest), where we enjoy the Canadian wilderness and the occasional escape from winter.
-Amelia’s experience is showcased in the coordinating and training of the hospitality team.
+Currently, Amelia lives near White Fox, SK with her little family whom you may recognize around the island (both the tallest member of our team and the smallest), where she enjoys the Canadian wilderness and the occasional escape from winter.
+Amelia’s experience is showcased in coordinating and training the hospitality team.

 Maintenance